SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios: Introduction

-\phead{Contributions.} In summary, this work makes the following contributions: \begin{itemize}[leftmargin=*] \item We propose \name, a benchmark for evaluating code agents in secure code generation.
-To the best of our knowledge, it is the first to combine realistic task forms, aligned contexts, and comprehensive evaluation. \item We introduce a new perspective by grounding tasks in the original contexts where vulnerabilities were introduced, ensuring that evaluation scenarios remain realistic and faithful to real-world software evolution. \item We evaluate several representative code agents and backbone LLMs on our benchmark.
-Results show that current agents struggle to produce correct and secure code in real-world scenarios, highlighting the need for stronger security awareness. \item We will publicly release our code and dataset upon acceptance. \end{itemize}
+\phead{Evaluation} We evaluate three representative code agents (e.g., SWE-agent~\cite{yang2024sweagent}) and five backbone LLMs (e.g., Claude Sonnet 4.5~\cite{anthropic2025claude-sonnet-4-5}) on our benchmark.
+We also test two popular Command Line Interface (CLI)-based code agents: Claude Code~\citep{anthropic_claude_3_7_sonnet_2025} and Codex~\citep{openai_codex_2025}.
+Experimental results show that current code agents struggle with generating both correct and secure code in real vulnerability scenarios, with SOTA (state-of-the-art, SWE-agent with Claude Sonnet 4.5) only 23.8\% of code meeting both functionality and security standards of~\name.
+Detailed analyses further present that different agents and models have diverse failure modes in both functionality and security.
+These findings highlight the security risks of code generated by agents.

-This section introduces the task formulation in~\name, describes how the benchmark is constructed from vulnerability databases, and presents key dataset statistics.
+\phead{Contributions} In summary, this work makes the following contributions: \begin{itemize}[leftmargin=*] \item We propose~\name, a challenging and realistic C/C++ benchmark for evaluating secure coding of code agents, focusing on memory-related security issues in OSS-Fuzz and ARVO.
+To our best knowledge, it is the first repository-level, multi-file editing benchmark for secure code generation. \item We introduce a novel perspective that grounds secure coding tasks in the original contexts where vulnerabilities were introduced.
+A cascading approach combining both static and dynamic analysis is proposed to recover the vulnerability introduction scenario. \item We conduct comprehensive and diverse experiments, with 5 code agents (e.g., Claude Code), 5 backbone LLMs (e.g., GPT-5), settings on~\name.
+Exhaustive analyses and discussions are drafted for future improvement of agent security. \end{itemize}